ParallelWindfarms/cylinder/lit/cylinder.md

 2. Edit the copy with new simulation parameters
 3. Run the simulation

 This is why for every `Vector` we define a `BaseCase` that is used to generate new vectors.
 The `BaseCase` should have only one time directory containing the initial conditions, namely `0`.
 The simulation generates new folders containing the data corresponding to different times.
-The time is coded, somewhat uncomfortably, in the directory name (`0.01`, `0.02`, and so on).
+The time is coded, somewhat uncomfortably, in the directory name (`0.01`, `0.02`, and so on), which is why we store the time coordinate as a string.

 The class `Vector` takes care of all those details.